kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ## Using Regular Sidecar Containers for a Particular Workload

-You can configure the sidecar type explicitly for a particular workload.
+You can explicitly configure a specific workload to run `istio-proxy` as a regular sidecar container.
 To inject `istio-proxy` as a regular sidecar container, set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` on a given Pod or in the Pod template.
 If you do not set the annotation, native sidecars are used.

 You must set the annotation at the Pod level.
 So, when a Pod is created by a parent resource (for example, Deployment, StatefulSet, ReplicaSet, DaemonSet, Job, CronJob), you must configure the annotation in the Pod template.
 See the example: